robbert-vdh/nih-plug/plugins/diopser/README.md

 with those kinds of settings, then you may want to consider temporarily placing a peak limiter after the plugin in case loud resonances start building up.

-This is a port from https://github.com/robbert-vdh/diopser.
+This is a port from https://github.com/robbert-vdh/diopser with more features and much better performance.

 <sup id="disperser">
   *Disperser is a trademark of Kilohearts AB.
 Diopser is in no way related to